frederic-perez/AmE-dictionary/data/dictionary.md

 __dollop__ _n_ :five::dart: (dollops) A dollop is a small, indefinite amount of something.
 People often ask for dollops of food.
 English has many words for amounts of something that aren't exact.
 For example, a load is a lot of something, but a dollop is a little.
 If you're watching your weight, you may only want a dollop of dressing on your salad.
 Most people use a dollop of shampoo when washing their hair.
 You can't measure a dollop, but it's should be a fairly small amount.
 If you use a whole bottle of ketchup, that's far more than a dollop. _An extra dollop of drama._
 __dolt__ :two::hammer:
 __domicile__
-__don't count your chickens before they're hatched__ Don't make plans based on future events that might not happen. _When my mom heard that I was preparing my campaign before even being nominated, she warned me, "Don't count your chickens before they're hatched.
+__don't count your chickens before they hatch__ _idiom_ :two: (don't count your chickens before they're hatched) Don’t make plans based on future events that might not happen. _When my mom heard that I was preparing my campaign before even being nominated, she warned me, "Don't count your chickens before they're hatched.
 Why are you begging to drive my car to school tomorrow when you still need to take your license test in the morning?
 Don't count your chickens before they're hatched, babe!_
 __don't tell me it's raining__
 __doneness__ _n_ :two::pencil2::hammer: _Steak doneness: Rare, medium rare, medium, medium well, well done._
 __donkey__ _n_ _slang_ A stupid or silly person.